BenGOsborn/BenGOsborn/README.md

 ## 👉 I'm a man on a mission to keep 📚 learning and 🦾 improving

 ### Programming topics I enjoy:
- - 🧠 Machine learning and AI
+ - 🧠 Data science, machine learning and AI
  - 🕸️ Web development
  - 💰 Finance
  - 🪙 Cryptocurrency, ⛓️ blockchain, and 📃 smart contracts